EndlessFractal/hosts/README.md

 ## File Output

-The filtered domain names are saved to the `filtered_hosts.txt` file, which is formatted as follows:
+The filtered domain names are saved to the `hosts.txt` file, which is formatted as follows:

 ```
 # Title: EndlessFractal/hosts